standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Inheritance of Mapping Rules

 Maps are defined in a series of mapping rules.
 A powerful feature of CIMPL is that mapping rules are inherited.
 If your class inherits from a parent class that already is mapped, you do not need to create a new map for your class.
-However, if you you want specify mappings for new properties, or override the inherited map, you may do so.
+However, if you want to specify mappings for a new `Property`, or override the inherited map, you may do so.

 The inheritance of mapping rules follows the class hierarchy.
 If there is no map for a class or attribute, CIMPL tooling automatically looks to the parent class to try and find a mapping.
 The first mapping rule found will be applied.
 If no mapping rule is found for a `Property` defined in CIMPL, a FHIR extension will be created.
 If no mapping is found for an `Entry`, that `Entry` will be mapped to the [Basic resource](https://www.hl7.org/fhir/basic.html).
 In general, mapping to Basic is not recommended because it has no inherent semantic meaning for implementers.

 ### Mapping CIMPL Primitives to FHIR